Food Safety Management

 Having a Certified Food Protection Manager on staff helps ensure foodservice establishments are following all applicable laws and regulations related to food safety—something that can make or break a business in any industry.

-One Johns Hopkins study found that a single foodborne illness outbreak could cost a casual-dining restaurant anywhere from $8030 to $2.2 million in lost revenue, lawsuits, legal fees, and/or fines.
+One Johns Hopkins study found that a single foodborne illness outbreak could cost a casual-dining restaurant anywhere from $8,030 to $2.2 million in lost revenue, lawsuits, legal fees, and/or fines.1

 Having trained staff can help protect businesses from these kinds of costly liabilities if something goes wrong with their products or services down the line.

-Typically, an owner, operator, and at least one manager who oversees the handling of food are required to have a CFPM.
+Typically, an owner, operator, and at least one manager who oversees the handling of food is required to be a CFPM.
 For some areas, this is often called a "person-in-charge" or could just be someone who has supervisory responsibilities and oversees food facilities that prepare, handle, or serve food that is "prepackaged, potentially hazardous, or medium-high risk."

 • Those that prepare roasted meats, casseroles, gravies, etc